WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Always use credit sensibly!
-Don’t borrow more than what you can pay back.
+Do not borrow more than what you can pay back.
 Track balances and deadlines for payments.
 Paying on schedule and fully will do more to elevate business credit scores than nearly anything else.

 Growing company credit pays.
 Great business credit scores help a company get loans.
 Your lender knows the business can pay its financial obligations.
 They understand the small business is authentic.

-The company’s EIN connects to high scores, and lenders won’t feel the need to demand a personal guarantee.
+The company EIN connects to high scores, and lenders will not feel the need to demand a personal guarantee.

 Business credit is an asset which can help your small business for many years to come.

-Acquiring merchant accounts for small business credit signifies that you are on your way to acquiring excellent business credit.
+So, getting merchant accounts for small business credit means that you are on your way to acquiring excellent business credit.

-Once you have more than five vendor accounts and they are all reporting with the bigger business credit bureaus, then you can start attempting to get store credit.
+Once you have more than five vendor accounts and they are all reporting with the bigger business credit bureaus, then you can start getting store credit.
 These should easily get you started.